markvl/www.vlent.nl/content/weblog/2017/dockercon_day1.md

 printed out "Hello world".
 The result was an image of only 64 kilobyte.

-> Containers in a VM can perform better than just a VM.

 Security is about more than just isolation.
 For instance: where did the images come from, are they up to date, how do you deal with sensitive data and/or passwords?